-YEARS 3 and 4
+YEARS 3 - 5

 - Schedule annual progress meetings with your committee.
-This could be a short presentation and a written synopsis on the progress of your dissertation work (required for all ABE students) - Follow the Plan of Study as you continue taking courses.
-Any deviations from the Plan of Study require advisor approval, and possibly GAC Chair approval and doctoral program director approval. - Continue conducting research.
-Remember you have to enroll in at least 20 credits of dissertation after the candidacy, so that's 2 full semesters at least after the candidacy exam. - Submit one or more journal papers based on your research.
-At least one peer-reviewed journal paper submission is required before degree completion. - Prepare the dissertation under the guidance of your advisor, including following the formatting guidelines that are specified by the Graduate College. - Schedule the dissertation defense.
+This could be a short presentation and a written synopsis on the progress of your dissertation work. - Follow the Plan of Study as you continue taking courses.
+Any deviations from the Plan of Study require advisor approval, and possibly doctoral program director approval. - Continue conducting research.
+Remember you must enroll in at least 20 credits of dissertation after the candidacy, so that's 2 full semesters at least after the candidacy exam. - Submit one or more journal papers based on your research.
+At least one peer-reviewed journal paper must be published and one more submitted, before degree completion. - Prepare the dissertation under the guidance of your advisor, including following the formatting guidelines that are specified by the Graduate College. - Schedule the dissertation defense.
 Check with College of Graduate Studies on the acceptable last day of defense for that semester.
-The defense is a public seminar, which is followed by a private oral examination by the committee members. - After the dissertation defense is satisfactorily completed, the committee members sign the dissertation approval pages. - The committee members complete Dissertation Assessment forms and send them to the doctoral program director. - The Graduate College's Notice of Completion is completed by the student's department; signed by the dissertation advisor, department chair, and doctoral program director; and forwarded to the Graduate College. - Follow the exit procedures established by the Graduate College and your department (copies of the dissertation given to the Graduate College and library, etc.). - Check with CSU library on printing and binding requirements for the dissertation, including type of paper.
+The defense is a public seminar, which is followed by a private oral examination by the committee members. - After the dissertation defense is satisfactorily completed, the committee members sign the dissertation approval pages. - The committee members complete Dissertation Assessment forms and send them to the doctoral program director. - The Graduate College's Notice of Completion is completed by the student's department; signed by the dissertation advisor, department chair, and forwarded to the Graduate College. - Follow the exit procedures established by the Graduate College and your department (copies of the dissertation given to the Graduate College and library, etc.). - Check with CSU library on printing and binding requirements for the dissertation, including type of paper.
 Check with your department chair and advisor whether you can use department printer for printing out the copies of your dissertation. - Remember, a bound copy is still required for the department's library, and the advisor should be asked if they want a bound hardcopy.
 Most advisors would like to have a hardbound copy of their doctoral student's dissertation.
 Professional bound copies of your dissertation could be done at CSU library for a nominal fee, you just need to provide printout copies of your dissertation. - In case you have questions at any step of this process, your advisor is your primary point of contact.